ranchlai/mandarin-tts/README.md

 (under testing)

-Currently we use baker dataset, which can be downloaded from <a href="https://www.data-baker.com/open_source.html">baker</a>
+Currently I am use baker dataset(标贝）, which can be downloaded from <a href="https://www.data-baker.com/open_source.html">baker</a>。 The dataset is for non-commercial purpose only, and so is the pretrained model.

-You have to comply with the data liscense before using the data.

 I have processed the data for this experiment.
 You can also try